Leptons as Hadrons

 -1 = spin neutrinophoton = spin e + spin e = -1/2 -1/2 = -1

-And that means according to (4.12) that in both cases one of the neutrinos does not exist.
+And that means according to (2.4) and (2.5) that in both cases the reaction with one of the neutrinos is forbidden.
 Neutrinophotons cannot be formed.
 So no, we have no new type of radiation.
 We never observed neutrinophotons, so we won't miss them.

 But spin 0 neutrinophotons can exist according to the presented ideas so far.
 When e and e approach each other within their time borders, they can coincide massless.
 So we have another massless spin-0 field.